 - MUDr.
 Peter Schwartz, researcher in the field of applied physics

 - Ing.
-Eduard Kolla, PhD., assistant of the director for the research activities of the Institute of Judicial Engineering of the University of Žilina
+Eduard Kolla, PhD., assistant of the director for the research activities of the Institute of Forensic Engineering of the University of Žilina